 Ms. Healey has also been an active speaker and author on trade secret, patent extraterritorial liability, patent damages, IP related antitrust law, arbitration and mediation.
 She has been fortunate enough to have been recognized by industry polls and publications for her work.

 Ms. Healey graduated from the University of Texas School of Law in 1985 with honors, and Brown University in 1982.
-Ms. Healey served as law clerk to the Honorable James DeAnda, United States District Judge, Southern District of Texas, from 1985-1987.
+Ms. Healey served as a law clerk to the Honorable James DeAnda of the U.S. District Court for the Southern District of Texas, from 1985-1987.

 Ms. Healey is a contributing author to Fish’s IP Law Essentials.

 “Antitrust Issues with “No-Poaching” Agreements,” co-author, Fish IP Law Essentials Blog (October 15, 2020).

 “Trade Secret Update (DTSA),” co-speaker, Houston Intellectual Property Law Association (HIPLA) 2020 Annual Fall Institute on Intellectual Property Law (October 3, 2020).

 “Antitrust and Patents – What’s happening in the Covid-19 Crisis?” co-speaker, American Bar Association – 2020 IP Fall Institute (September 30, 2020).

 “Solutions to Pandemic Patent License Problems: Impracticability, Frustration, Impossibility and Force Majeure for IP Lawyers,” Fish Litigation Webinar (June 25, 2020).

 “California Law on Reverse Payment Settlements Goes into Effect” Fish Litigation Blog (January 7, 2020)

 “Protecting Your Trade Secrets in a Recession,” Corporate Counsel (September 30, 2019).